skovy/skovy.dev/content/blog/make-more-things-into-components/index.md

 ---
-date: 2020-05-06T10:00:00.000Z
+date: 2020-05-09T10:00:00.000Z
-title: "Put more things into Components"
+title: "Make more things into Components"
-description: "Capture more logic and concepts into components."
+description: "Encapsulating more logic and concepts into components."
 featuredImage: "./images/featured-image.jpg"
 featuredImageCredit: "Photo by Frank Mckenna"
 tags: